mareiter/w251/hw11/README.md

 ## Conclusions

 Due to time limitations in running the model, I was not able to attempt a wider variety of configurations, especially given the number of parameters and potential adjustments.
-However, I would have explored more combinations of loss, metrics, and the number of layers.
+The adjustments I chose did not improve the model, with the most effective of the configurations being the base configuration.
+This tells me that I probably should have explored other configurations of loss, metrics, and the number of layers.

 ## Cloud Object Storage